FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_publish_data.md

-After uploading the data in the Uploads page, and a successful parsing of the same into the NOMAD metainfo, **congratulations!** Now you can publish your data and let other users browse through it and re-use it for other purposes.
+After uploading and a successful parsing, **congratulations!** Now you can publish your data and let other users browse through it and re-use it for other purposes.

 <div class="click-zoom">